WillSakmar/willsakmar.github.io/content/projects/CreditCurve.md

 showInProjects: true
 ---

 Build a yield curve for credit-risky instruments — e.g., average spreads by credit rating and term.
+(In Progress)